Sampsoon/vibey_lsp/DESGIN.md

 * Pick a good LLM
 * Stream json response rather then wait for the whole thing
 * Scrub inputs to service workers
+* Add effect to code tokens that have definitions